We’re rejecting these microfilm myths. You should too. It’s time to get informed.

-There are many organizations supporting microfilm for storage and preservation and providing microfilming services across the United States and around the world.
-Tameran Graphic Systems is one service provider whose expertise in microfilm products and services spans 45years.
-Tameran understands the importance of properly produced and processed 35mm high resolution microfilm.
+There are many organizations supporting microfilm for storage and preservation.
+These suppliers provide microfilming services across the United States and around the world.
+Tameran Graphic Systems is one service provider whose expertise in microfilm products and services spans 45 years.
+Tameran understands the importance of properly produced and processed 16 mm and 35mm high resolution microfilm.

 Microfilm Myth 5.
 You can’t access microfilm.